Find a cheaper price we'll beat it by 10%

 Even if you’re not sure it’s a heart attack, call 000.
 Every minute matters!

 Most heart attacks do not lead to cardiac arrest.
-However, when a sudden cardiac arrest occurs, heart attack is a common cause as it disrupts the heart rhythm and therefore increases the risk of sending the heart into cardiac arrest.
-Other conditions may also disrupt the heart rhythm and lead to cardiac arrest.
+Heart attack can disrupt the heart rhythm and, consequently, can increase the risk of sending the heart into cardiac arrest.
+Other conditions can also disrupt the heart rhythm and lead to cardiac arrest.

-If you’re still trying hard to distinguish a difference between a heart attack and sudden cardiac arrest, remember; a heart attack is a “circulation” problem and a sudden cardiac arrest is an “electrical” problem.
+It’s easier to remember the difference between a heart attack and sudden cardiac arrest if you keep in mind that a heart attack is a “circulation” problem and a sudden cardiac arrest is an “electrical” problem.